How to Sell Your House Privately in Pretoria (2026 Guide) | Pretoria Transfer Guide - pretoriatransferguide.co.za

 What is a Private Sale?

-A private sale — sometimes described as selling property without an estate agent — is when a seller and a buyer negotiate and conclude a property deal directly.
+A private sale — sometimes described as selling your house without an estate agent — is when a seller and a buyer negotiate and conclude a property deal directly.
 The parties agree on a price, record their agreement in an offer to purchase (OTP), and appoint a conveyancing attorney to handle the legal transfer of ownership.

 Private sales are entirely legal in South Africa.
 There is no requirement that a property must be marketed through an estate agent.
 The only legal requirement is that the sale agreement must be in writing, signed by both parties, and that transfer must be effected by an admitted conveyancer (transfer attorney) through the Deeds Office.